CBert2022/react-tailwind-portfolio/README.md

 # A JS Portfolio Website using React & Tailwind CSS.

-with a english german language switch.
+with an english german language switch.

 ### Screenshot Mobil